 With more and more people turning to sports during these lockdowns, the question everyone’s wondering is does the WNBA make money?

-While the WNBA generates revenues of $60 million annually, it also has costs in excess of $70 million annually.
+The WNBA generates revenues of $60 million annually, but it also has costs in excess of $70 million annually.
 So, the WNBA does not make money.
-It has turned an average $10 million net loss per year, since its inception in 1996.
+It has turned an average $10 million net loss (revenue – costs) per year, since its inception in 1996.

 One of the main reasons that the WNBA remains in existence is that it is subsidized by the NBA, which are able to sustain this $10 million loss every year.

 WNBA Revenue Split